What Is Family Practice?

-If this is impossible, please call (231) 935-8945, and follow the instructions given, allowing 48 hours for your prescription to be filled.
+If this is impossible, please call (231) 935-8930 and choose option 1, and follow the instructions given, allowing 48 hours for your prescription to be filled.
 Note that there are additional regulations in place regarding prescription renewals for controlled substances, like opioids.

 In order to make the best use of your appointment time, please bring all of your medications in their original bottle(s).
 If you record your blood pressure or blood sugars, bring that information with you as well.
 You should also write down all the questions and concerns you would like to address during your office visit.
 If you are a brand new patient, a detailed medical and surgical history and a list of your allergies is helpful.

 Should an acute problem arise and you need to be seen that day, we will try to schedule an appointment with your regular West Front Primary Care physician or nurse practitioner.

 When this is not possible, our Same Day Care practitioner will see you instead.
 Appointments are still required.
 Hours subject to change.

 NOTE that there is a $20 charge for appointments after 5pm and Saturdays.